Break Rules, Clean Up Gutters: The To-Do List Of A Rookie Mayor In Sierra Leone

 Aki-Sawyerr, 50, is obsessed with garbage, rain and the intersection of the two in Freetown.
 The city is the capital of Sierra Leone, a small West African country that is ranked 184 out of 189 on the U.N.'s Human Development Index, meaning it has some of the worst health, economic and social indicators of any country in the world.

 Freetown is beautiful — and chaotic.
 Its inhabitants are slammed between rolling green hills and the Atlantic Ocean.
 During the country's nearly decade-long civil war, which ran from 1991 to 2002, people from Sierra Leone's hinterlands fled the seaside capital for shelter and services.
-In its wake, the migration continued, as people looked for jobs in a perpetually weak economy.
-As Freetown has grown, it's increasingly characterized by densely packed neighborhoods composed of tiny tin-roofed homes that sit in precarious places, such as on the sides of Freetown's hills or along the ocean.
+In the war's aftermath, the migration continued, as people looked for jobs in a perpetually weak economy.
+As Freetown has grown, it has increasingly been characterized by densely packed neighborhoods composed of tiny tin-roofed homes that sit in precarious places, such as on the sides of Freetown's hills or along the ocean.

 The country's six-month-long rainy season, mixed with a barely functioning waste collection system and overcrowded streets, annually creates disasters of differing magnitudes.
 The city, home to 1.5 million of the country's 7.5 million people, made headlines in August 2017 when a landslide killed more than 1,000 people.
-Flash floods regularly close shops, vehicles get stuck navigating the city's washed-out and potholed streets and trash gets flushed from cluttered roadside gutters into people's homes.
+Flash floods regularly close shops; vehicles get stuck navigating the city's washed-out and potholed streets; and trash gets flushed from cluttered roadside gutters into people's homes.
 One poor seaside settlement, Kroo Bay, has flooded every year since 2008.
-Cholera threatens every year, especially in poor neighborhoods that are most likely to be overcrowded and least likely to have any sanitation system to speak of.
+Cholera is an annual threat, especially in poor neighborhoods that are most likely to be overcrowded and least likely to have any sanitation system to speak of.

 The August 2017 landslide was a wake-up call for the country.
-It was attributed not only to torrential rains but a mix of overcrowding, poor public infrastructure, little oversight of rapid new construction in environmentally sensitive areas and deforestation.
+It was attributed to not only torrential rains but a mix of overcrowding, poor public infrastructure, little oversight of rapid new construction in environmentally sensitive areas, and deforestation.
 After the disaster, the government realized that not only human lives were at stake.
-Even big donors like the IMF saw Sierra Leone's fragile environment as a potential damper on the country's already anemic economy.
+Even big donors like the International Monetary Fund saw Sierra Leone's fragile environment as a potential damper on the country's already anemic economy.

 Aki-Sawyerr says she made the decision to run for mayor after overseeing Operation Clean Freetown, a government effort that was part of a large post-Ebola recovery program that started in 2016.
 The project aimed to "[reduce] the risk of epidemics by improving solid waste management in the city."

-"I came face to face with how bad things were in the city," Aki-Sawyerr explains over a late breakfast of boiled cassava root after returning to her office from her meeting.
+"I came face to face with how bad things were" in Freetown, Aki-Sawyerr explains over a late breakfast of boiled cassava root after returning to her office from her meeting.
 "I decided I had to run."

 She expanded this work as mayor.
 Her first task in office was to identify the locations with the most egregiously clogged gutters that were missed in Operation Clean Freetown and have them cleared.
 Plastic, dead animals, medical waste and food were removed so water could flow.